-What it looks like inside the clock tower at Old City Hall
+This is what it looks like inside the clock tower at Old City Hall in Toronto

 The clock tower at Old City Hall is surely one of the most recognizable landmarks in Toronto, but for all its familiarity there's another side to this historic monument that few of us ever get a glimpse of.